How long does it take to build an app?

 However, if you put more research and thought into the app up front, your development team can move on the idea much faster than if the idea is still murky.

-Much like the difference between building a cookie cutter house versus an architectural marvel, using certain frameworks like PhoneGap or Xamarin can greatly increase the speed at which your app is completed.
+Much like the difference between building a cookie cutter house versus an architectural marvel, using certain frameworks can greatly increase the speed at which your app is completed.

-Building an app with native languages will likely take more time up front, but if you want your "house" to be able to better withstand the "elements" (OS upgrades, hardware improvements and so forth), native is the way to go.
+Building an app with native languages will likely take more time up front, but if you want your "house" to better withstand the "elements" (OS upgrades, hardware improvements and so forth), native is the way to go.

-Getting a rough prototype out the door is a great way to get user feedback right away, but if you are looking to build an app that will add features with time, you will want to factor in some time to allow your developers to build it out appropriately up front.
+Getting a rough prototype out the door is a great way to get user feedback right away, but if you are looking to build an app that will add features with time, you will want to factor in some time to allow your developers to build it out appropriately.

 This day and age, users are smarter about using apps which trust their privacy and treat their information with an appropriate level of security.
 At a minimum, you'll want to include a deadbolt-level of security (using HTTPS, encrypting passwords and so forth), but are you building an app which needs to be HIPPA-compliant?
 Are you building an app which deals with credit card information?